-Further information about this bulletin may be obtained by contacting OSHA's Directorate of Science, Technology and Medicine at 202-693-2095.
+Further information about this Bulletin may be obtained by contacting OSHA's Directorate of Technical Support at 202-693-2300.

 The purpose of this Hazard Information Bulletin (HIB) is to inform employers/employees who repair or refurbish gas meters that:

 The Madison Area Office brought to the attention of the Directorate of Technical Support that potential hazards may be associated with cleaning and refurbishing gas meters.
 The Gas Displacement Meters standard (ANSI B109.1) states that the meter case and the meter's external components shall be made of, or protected by, materials resistant to attack by the atmosphere, weather or sunlight, and agents used in meter cleaning and repair over the meter's expected life.
 During the 1980's, many manufacturers plated threaded male gas inlet and outlet fittings (ferrules/spuds) with cadmium to meet this requirement.
 OSHA is concerned that many employers and employees at gas meter repair shops are unaware that gas meter ferrules/spuds may be plated with cadmium.